|334 page views|

 Nov 11, 2011

-The start was definitely the crux, with tricky placements and risk of a near ground fall, or at least an unpleasant swing.
+The start was definitely the psychological crux for me, with tricky placements and risk of a near ground fall, or at least an unpleasant swing.
 Definitely engaging at the start.
-The rest the the climb is very pleasant, and would be classic if a bit cleaner.
+The rest the the climb is very pleasant, and would be classic if a bit cleaner, I think.
 High crux is well protected.
 Runouts are on easy climbing.

 |By Will Roth|